ray-project/ray/doc/source/rllib/rllib-offline.rst

         )

         # Before anything, add one ts to each episode (and record this in the loss
-        # mask, so that the computations at this extra ts are not used to compute
+        # mask, so that the computations at this extra ts aren't used to compute
         # the loss).
         pipeline.prepend(AddOneTsToEpisodesAndTruncate())